 Hi there!
 My name is Julia, and I am a design strategist who draws.

-I grew in Hong Kong, a very international city where you can find Eastern and Western culture melted from both sides, especially food.
+I grew up in Hong Kong, a very international city where you can find Eastern and Western culture melted from both sides, especially food.
 I spent most of my time in my childhood studying hard under our famous cramming education.
 Memorizing all the book content and scoring high in examinations are the common goal for Hong Kong students.

 Yet besides studies, I was fortunate to explore the arts of ancient Chinese literature, ballet, and music, where I play piano and percussion in my leisure time.